What is the Tulsa Schweitzer Fellowship

-Service Project: Working in collaboration with a local community agency, each Fellow must design and carry out a service project of at least 200 hours that is focused on maintaining, supporting and improving community health.
+Community Project: Working in collaboration with a local community agency, each Fellow must design and carry out a community project of at least 200 hours that is focused on maintaining, supporting and improving community health.
 Each Fellow will work under the supervision of a site mentor from the participating agency, and an academic mentor of the student’s choice from the student’s current academic institution.
 The Fellowship Director is available to provide support and guidance throughout the Fellowship period.
 The 200 hours is separate from any school course requirement.
 At least half of the 200 hours should be in direct, face-to-face contact with the population being served.
 The other half of the 200 hours can be used for research, community conversations to deepen understanding of needs and opportunities, project administration and project evaluation.
 In designing a project, potential Fellows should carefully consider the issues of evaluation and sustainability and include their ideas for addressing these aspects of the project.

 Reflection Reports: Fellows are required to submit monthly reflection reports about their activities and leadership development, as well as a comprehensive written final report, to their Academic Mentor, Site Mentor, and Fellowship Director.